DeMarkAnalytics/exercises/exercises/canvas/README.md

 - Bars should be draw on a `canvas`
 - Only 20 bars should be visible at a time
 - Bars should be ordered from oldest to newest, left to right.
+- New bars should "push" out old bars on the left and be "inserted" on the right

 ![bar chart](docs/example1.png)